 The student may be asked to provide an authorization to allow the Campus Accessibility Services Coordinator to communicate directly with the third-party provider.
-Please see Campus Accessibility Services Information Release Form for more information.
+Please see Campus Accessibility Services Permission to Share Information for more information.
 Please see our website for complete documentation guidelines.

 PSU Grievance Procedure

 Plymouth State University is committed to providing appropriate accommodations and services to qualifying individuals with disabilities under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 including changes made by the ADA Amendments Act of 2008.
 Contact Title IX and 504 Coordinator, Janette Wiggett (603) 535-2206, if you believe your rights have been violated or are a person dissatisfied with a decision concerning an Emotional Support Animal.

 If a request has been granted for an ESA, the approval has been granted for that specific animal only for the designated academic year.
 Requests for another animal or subsequent housing assignments must follow the same procedures, as outlined in this policy, and will be determined following the same guidelines.

 Questions related to the use of Emotional Support Animals on campus should be directed to the following departments:

 Katie Caron, Manager, Campus Environmental Health & Safety

 Fair Housing Act

 Reviewed by USNH Legal Counsel February 15, 2016